uladkasach/Academic/CSCI/biometrics/hw3/src/readme.md

 Please let me know if I can submit this assignment late after testing on a machine I can aquire tomorrow.

+UPDATE 2/21/17:
+I have completed this assignemnt on a different machine that was not affected by this bug, as Dr. Tsechpenakis stated he understood the situation and I could submit it late.